matthewmorrone/diachron-db/README.md

   + then filter for only those that belong to a specific language
 + languages and transitions need both citation and notes fields
 + consider having separate phone table rather than just segment table
-+ dedicated ANTLR parser for phonological rules: better data import from index diachronica, easier input later on down the line